leylabmpi/SynTracker/README.md

 ## Usage

+SynTracker has two modes of execution:
+1. 'New' mode: a new run.
+In this case the user must provide the path to the reference genomes and to the target genomes.
+All the other parameters are optional (including the output directory, which is created by default under the working directory with the name 'Syntracker_output').
+2. 'Continue' mode: continue a previous run that has been terminated for some reason and was not finished, without starting everything allover again.
+In this case, the user must provide only the path to the output folder of the run that he wish to continue.

 ```
 python syntracker.py [-h] [-target target_directory_path] [-ref ref_directory_path] [-out output_directory_path]
                      [-metadata metadata_file] [-mode 'new'/'continue'] [-cores number_of_cores] [--identity blast_identity]